 Inverted in the case of Peter Gabriel, whose album Up is generally regarded as both one of his darkest albums (if not the darkest) and one of his worst (though many fans still like it).

 Also inverted with Michael Jackson.
 When the child molestation accusations brought against him in 1993 resulted in a massive Creator Breakdown, the result was the second disc of 1995's HIStory, which consists mostly of songs about persecution, loneliness, injustice, greed, lost childhoods, and man's inhumanity to man and the planet.
-Music critics and casual listeners were not impressed by all the angst, thanks in part to Angst Dissonance (yeah, multi-millionaire celebrities in The Tyson Zone have it so hard), and in the U.S. the album quickly fell off the charts.
-Tellingly, it's never been made available as a standalone release, while the Greatest Hits Album that made up disc one was in 2001, and the remix album followup Blood on the Dance Floor wasn't given a significant promotional push in North America and reviews weren't much better.
+Music critics and casual listeners were not impressed by all the angst, and in the U.S. the album quickly fell off the charts.
+Tellingly it's never been made available as a standalone release, while the Greatest Hits Album that made up disc one was in 2001.
+The remix album followup Blood on the Dance Floor, which is just as dour where the original numbers such as "Morphine" are concerned, wasn't given a significant promotional push in North America and reviews weren't much better.

 The comic strip Funky Winkerbean won several awards over the years for dealing with a character's battle with cancer (which eventually resulted in her death), although it seems a lot of people didn't enjoy actually reading these strips.
 The long, drawn-out, angsty nature of the whole thing was parodied in the webcomic Shortpacked!! with Funky Cancercancer.